willcrichton/flowistry/README.md

 * Search for "Flowistry" and then click "Install".
 * Open a Rust workspace and wait for the tool to finish installing.

+**Note on platform support:** Flowistry does not yet support Windows (#27) or NixOS (#26).
+Flowistry cannot provide pre-built binaries for ARM targets like M1 Macs (#25), so Flowistry must be installed from scratch on these targets (this is done for you, but will take a few more minutes than usual).

 Alternatively, you can install it from source:

 ```